Korn: Influences

 Besides the projects of Patton, Korn had a wide range of influences that included groove-oriented metal acts such as Sepultura, Prong, and Biohazard, in addition to the dynamics and live performances of Rage Against the Machine and its frontman Zack de la Rocha.
 Head later explained that they tried to mix the weird elements of Bungle with catchy choruses and melodies, alongside the songwriting and grooves from those metal bands.
 On the other hand, Fieldy discards any influence classic rock groups like The Rolling Stones and Led Zeppelin have had on Korn; "Nobody in the band ever listened to that stuff."
 However, Jonathan Davis acknowledged in 2022 that the song that first made him interested in rock music was Led Zeppelin's "Whole Lotta Love" (1969).

-Guitarist Munky and Head described their admiration for Steve Vai’s ability to "make the guitar talk," saying it inspired how they approached tone and expression.
-Head specifically pointed out that Munky’s fascination with Vai’s 7‑string work led him to get one, and eventually Head followed suit.
-That low-register sound helped define Korn’s signature groove, a musical shift they credit directly to Vai.
+Guitarist Munky and Head described their admiration for Steve Vai's ability to "make the guitar talk," saying it inspired how they approached tone and expression.
+Head specifically pointed out that Munky's fascination with Vai's 7‑string work led him to get one, and eventually Head followed suit.
+That low-register sound helped define Korn's signature groove, a musical shift they credit directly to Vai.

-Much of Korn's work has also been inspired by hip hop music, as suggested in the band's song "All in the Family" and the cover song of Ice Cube's "Wicked".
+Much of Korn's work has also been inspired by hip-hop, as suggested in the band's song "All in the Family" and the cover song of Ice Cube's "Wicked".
 The band imitated the samples used by Cypress Hill, with Davis going as far to say "If there's no Cypress Hill there would be no Korn."
 The members of Korn are also influenced by Alice in Chains, Pantera, N.W.A, Bauhaus, Geto Boys, Van Halen, The Pharcyde, Nine Inch Nails, Deftones, and John Zorn.